 Dennis became fascinated by Manson and his followers.
 The Manson Family lived with Dennis for a period of time.
 The Manson girls cleaned the house, shopped and cooked.
 At night they provided Wilson with sexual entertainment but Wilson soon put a stop to this.
 A lot of the Manson girls had a number of venereal diseases and Wilson took all the girls to his doctor for penicillin shots.
 Susan Atkins teeth needed to be fixed and Wilson paid the dentist bill.

-The Family ended up costing Dennis up to $100,000, today that would be around $700,000, in money, cars, clothes, food and penicillin shots.
+The Family ended up costing Dennis up to $100,000, today that would be around $700,000.
+Most of the money was spent on car repair bills, clothes, food and penicillin shots.
 When Wilson finally had enough of Manson’s freeloading Wilson simply moved out of his own house.

 After the murders in the summer of 1969, Wilson commented, “I’m the luckiest guy in the world, because i got off only losing my money.”

 “Dennis lived in a luxurious house, on three acres, with a swimming pool and plenty of guest rooms.
 Guileless about others, indifferent about his own possessions, Dennis was all too happy to allow Manson and his girls to move in, use his charge cards, take his clothes, eat his food, and even drive his Mercedes.
 Beyond what was spent on his credit card, Dennis paid the medical costs for the women who were treated for sexually transmitted diseases.
 His house was ransacked.
 Furniture, clothes, guitars, stereo equipment, and gold records – they took most everything of Dennis’s that wasn’t nailed down.
 They also totaled his Mercedes and crashed his ferrari.
 By summer’s end, Dennis figured he had lost about $100,000 to his roommates.”

 Further reading: A Beach Boy 17 Girls and Charles Manson